ivedeneev/CollectionKit/README.md

 //remove item at specific position section.remove(at: 0)

+//reload cell
+row.reload(with: "reloaded")
 ```

 ## Custom sections
 You can provide your own section implementations using `AbstractCollectionSection` protocol.
-Fox example, you can use it for using `CollectionDirector` with `Realm.Results` and save `Results` lazy behaviour
+For example, you can use it for using `CollectionDirector` with `Realm.Results` and save `Results` lazy behaviour or implementing expandable sections